 Network scanning is a necessary task, but it can start off simple and rapidly become more complicated as your business gets larger.
 Manually finding IP addresses on your network is possible, but why do it yourself when there are so many tools to help you?
-Not only can these tools help you find IP addresses, but they can also provide extra information for monitoring, troubleshooting, and keeping your network running efficiently.
+Not only can network scanning tools help you find IP addresses, but they can also provide extra information for monitoring, troubleshooting, and keeping your network running efficiently.

-My top choice for a network scanning tool is the SolarWinds® IP Address Manager, as it works in an intuitive and easy-to-use way while offering a broad suite of tools and functions.
+My top choice for a network scanning tool is SolarWinds® IP Address Manager, as it works in an intuitive and easy-to-use way while offering a broad suite of tools and functions.
 It’s more approachable than some of the other tools out there and has a flatter learning curve for figuring out how to get started.

 How to Find IP Addresses of Devices on My Network

 Curious how to find IP addresses on-network?
 You may need to know about either static or dynamic IP addresses.
 If you can access your router, you may be able to simply view the client lists and get information like hostname and MAC address.
 Or you can use a device connected to the network to ping the network and view the ARP tables.
 Done manually in this way, you have to do everything through the command line.
 Use the prompt “ipconfig” on Windows to get network settings, followed by “arp -a” to view IPs plus MAC addresses.

 However, this method doesn’t work across subnets.
 This means that if you have multiple subnets on your network, you have to go through each individual router or subnet to determine the IP addresses within the subnet.
 It becomes pretty clear as your network scales, manually scanning for IP addresses becomes an extremely complex task.
 Multiple subnets and an ever-changing string of devices connecting to and disconnecting from the network becomes problematic.